compsecmonkey/Reading-List/README.md

 * The Perfectionists: How Precision Engineers Created the Modern World :heavy_minus_sign: Simon Winchester
 * Chasing the Demon: A Secret History of the Quest for the Sound Barrier, and the Band of American Aces Who Conquered It :heavy_minus_sign: Dan Hampton
+* The Hacker and the State: Cyber Attacks and the New Normal of Geopolitics :heavy_minus_sign: Ben Buchanan

 # Table of Contents